tangnicholas/Scrollio/README.md

 Auto scrolls webpages at a reasonable pace.
 Made for Firefox Android, can be used on Firefox Desktop, should work for Chrome / Edge if you want to fork

 **Current Features**
-1. Customizable scrolling amount based on window size every 10s
+1. Customizable scrolling amount based on window size with adjustable intervals
 1. Toggle start / stop scrolling on demand
 1. Toggle auto-advance to next page at the end of a page, or by manual toggle (predicts next page url index using current url)
 1. Simple black and white material design